`

 It’s autumn (fall) here in Australia, my favourite season of the year!
 There is just something about autumn I especially love; the stunning change of colour in the trees, finding my favourite winter coats hidden away in the cupboard, and of course, preparing and enjoying delicious warming comfort food, like this week’s new pudding recipe.

-This Spiced Date & Caramel Vegan Self Saucing Pudding is vegan and refined sugar free, yet still super delicious!
+This Spiced Date & Caramel Vegan Self Saucing Pudding is vegan and refined sugar-free, yet still super delicious!
 The pudding is quite sweet (from the mix of coconut sugar and dates), so I usually like to serve it with a tart coconut yoghurt.
-For non vegan options, try serving it with natural unsweetened greek style yoghurt or fresh cream.
+For non-vegan options, try serving it with natural unsweetened Greek style yoghurt or fresh cream.
 Delish!

 Spiced Date & Caramel Vegan Self Saucing Pudding | Gather & Feast